-“We created a plug and play solution that honors the depth of parenting and it’s an experience instead of a list of rules,” Ianni told LIJSoccer.com before he spoke at the LIJSL’s Bi-Annual General Meeting.
+“We created a plug and play solution that honors the depth of parenting and it’s an experience instead of a list of rules,” Ianni told LIJSoccer.com before he spoke at an LIJSL Bi-Annual General Meeting.

 “A lot of times we become focused on players and yet dealing with our own stuff as parents and coaches.
 Raising awareness to the stories we bring to the game and the needs we bring to the game, and if we can raise our awareness to what those things are, we no longer project them onto our kids and have them carry those burdens for us.
 We’re getting parents to bring the attention onto themselves in different exercises in the book and our parent workshops, so they raise their awareness.”

-The goal is to shift the culture of the youngest athletes finding love from their elders through the game, which can create an identity crisis when that affection isn’t there later in life.
+The goal is to help the cultural shift of the youngest athletes finding love from their elders throughout the game, which can create an identity crisis when that affection isn’t there later in life.

 It’s a struggle that Ianni dealt with himself when things weren’t going well on the field.